puppetlabs/puppet-docs/source/guides/cloud_pack_getting_started.markdown

 ### Provisioning

 In order to use the `install` action, any newly provisioned instances will need to have their root user enabled, or will need a user account configured to `sudo` as root without a password.
-Additionally, they will need a working `/usr/bin/uuidgen` binary, which is usually present on all supported systems.

 ### puppet master